 Tropos mesh networks easily and economically scale from small hot zones with few users and limited data traffic up to large coverage areas with large numbers and hundreds of routers connecting thousands of end users/end-point devices transferring massive volumes of data.

 Tropos mesh architecture is controller-free providing high resiliency with multiple redundant communications pathways, and dynamic selection of RF channels and RF bands to ensure high availability.
 Tropos networks can be designed to provide very high availability.

-Tropos networks integrates standards-based multi-layer, multi-application, defense-in-depth security.
+Tropos networks integrate standards-based multi-layer, multi-application, defense-in-depth network security.
 Each Tropos mesh network router incorporates an integrated firewall and IPsec VPN plus authentication and encryption capabilities.
-The Tropos mesh architecture is FIPS 140-2 certified and meets NERC-CIP 002-009 requirements for critical cyber asset protection. .
+The Tropos mesh architecture is FIPS 140-2 certified and meets NERC-CIP 002-009 requirements for critical cyber asset protection.

 Tropos networks deliver seamless, session-persistent roaming for users at highway speeds and enable clients to traverse nodes, gateways and IP subnets within the mesh with their application sessions, including VPN sessions, persistently and transparently preserved.